|

 down the alleyway.
 "Did anyone see you coming here?"

-"No; and you need not concern yourself on that scoremy
+"No, you need not concern yourself on that scoremy

 livelihood depends on moving about unseen."

-Satisfied, the apothecary locked the door and turned up the lamp
+Satisfied, the apothecary locked the door and turned up the lamp.

-he sat down opposite.
+"Take a seat, Wolfram," he said, and sat down opposite.

-something disturbinghe would see that Wolframs smile
+now, would see something disturbing; he would see that Wolframs

-as empty.
+much evil as empty.

 "I take it that this would be against the persons